 If all of this fails to bring down Trump, then there’s the case to be made that the president is guilty of a defamatory and libelous attack against a citizen, Mr. Barack Obama.

-With Trump’s unabated psychotic behavior, if these two things don’t bring down the Whore of Babylon, then it is just a matter of time until future tweeting (or a pee or sex tape) do.
+With Trump’s unabated psychotic behavior, if these two things don’t bring down the Whore of Babylon, then it is just a matter of time until future tweeting (or a golden shower Russian video tape) do.

 Copyright © 2017 – Hunting For Thompson – All Rights Reserved